ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/upgrading-smart-contracts/index.md

 The diamond pattern can be considered an improvement on the proxy pattern.
 Diamond patterns differ from proxy patterns because the diamond proxy contract can delegates function calls to more than one logic contract.

 The logic contracts in the diamond pattern are known as *facets*.
-To make the diamond pattern work, you need to create an array in the proxy contract that maps [function selectors](https://docs.soliditylang.org/en/v0.8.12/abi-spec.html#function-selector) to different facet addresses.
+To make the diamond pattern work, you need to create a mapping in the proxy contract that maps [function selectors](https://docs.soliditylang.org/en/v0.8.12/abi-spec.html#function-selector) to different facet addresses.

 When a user makes a function call, the proxy contract checks the mapping to find the facet responsible for executing that function.
 Then it invokes `delegatecall` (using the fallback function) and redirects the call to the appropriate logic contract.